GoogleCloudPlatform/professional-services/README.md

 These steps have only been tested for users with the "Owner" IAM role.
 They should work for the "Editor" role as well, but we have not tested it.

-TODO UPDATE THIS TO BE CORRECT

 All commands should be run from the repository root.
 TODO: there's no orchestraction script here.
 The steps need to be run individually.
 TODO: Give some indication of how long each step will take to run.

 1. Active the Python environment if it is not already activated.
 Run: `source ~/env/????/bin/activate`
 1. Run the model pipeline: `nohup bash run_pipeline.sh config/my_config.yaml ftpe > pipeline.out & disown` .
 This command will run the pipeline in the background, save logs to `pipeline.out`, and will not terminate if the terminal is closed.
 It will run all steps of the pipeline in sequence, or a subset of the steps as determined by the second positional arg (MODE).
 Ex. `fp` instead of `ftpe` would create features and then generate predictions using the model specified in the config.
-  * Create features (f): This creates the dataset of features (config value `global.forecasting_dataset`) and feature tables.
+  * Create features (f): This creates the dataset of features (config value `global.destination_dataset`) and feature tables.
-  * Train (t): This creates the training dataset in AutoML Tables Forecasting (config value `global.dataset_display_name`) and trains the model (config value `global.model_display_name`).
+  * Train (t): This creates the training dataset in AutoML Tables (config value `global.dataset_display_name`) and trains the model (config value `global.model_display_name`).
 Note that in the AutoML Tables UI the dataset will appear as soon as it is created but the model will not appear until it is completely trained.
   * Predict (p): This makes predictions with the model, and copies the unformatted results to a predictions table (config value `global.predictions_table`).
 AutoML generates its own dataset in BQ, which will contain errors if predictions for any rows fail.
 This spurious dataset (named prediction_<model_name>_<timestamp>) will be deleted if there are no errors.
-  * Backtest (e): This formats predictions and joins with historical data for visualization and analysis of results (config value `global.eval_table`), then generates evaluation metrics and saves to the metrics table(config value `global.eval_metrics_table`).

 This command pipes its output to a log file (`pipeline.out`).
 To follow this log file, run `tail -n 5 -f pipeline.out` to monitor the command while it runs.

 **Note:** If the pipeline is run and the destination datasets and tables have already been created, the run will fail.
 Use the BQ UI, client, or command line interface to delete the tables, or select new destinations in the config.
 AutoML also does not enforce that display names are unique, if multiple datasets or models are created with the same name, the run will fail.
 Use the AutoML UI or client to delete them, or select new display names in the config.

 ### Common Configuration Changes

-    TODO THIS IS WRONG

-* To change the time periods for prediction, change `global.test_start_date`, `predict_start_date`, and `global.horizon_periods`.
-* To change the products in scope for the model, change `global.brand`, `global.divison`, and `global.departments`.
 * Change `model.train_budget_hours` to control how long the model trains for.
 We recommend the default setting of 3 hours; note that this time does not include an initial hour or so of training setup.